Birkbeck2/canary-web-project-marshjaja/README.md

 ---

 # 📖DESCRIPTION
-This project was created as the final submission for my coursework in the Visual Design and Web Project module at Birkbeck, University of London.
+This project was created as the final submission for my coursework in the Visual Design and Web Project module at Birkbeck, University of London.<br>
-CodeGotchi is a browser-based pixel art Tamagotchi-style game where users interact with a virtual developer character, helping them level up by managing stats such as Energy, Knowledge, Motivation, and Stress.
-Built with JavaScript, HTML, and CSS, the project demonstrates the use of variables, functions, arrays, conditional logic, and DOM manipulation.
+CodeGotchi is a browser-based pixel art Tamagotchi-style game where users interact with a virtual developer character, helping them level up by managing stats such as Energy, Knowledge, Motivation, and Stress.<br> Built with JavaScript, HTML, and CSS, the project demonstrates the use of variables, functions, arrays, conditional logic, and DOM manipulation. <br>
 The game features interactive user inputs, dynamic stat updates, and persistent data storage using localStorage, creating a playful and responsive user experience.

 ---